 • salt and fresh-ground black pepper to taste

-This is a chunky yogurt soup with chopped cucumbers, chopped fresh herbs, chopped walnuts, lemon juice, finely-minced fresh garlic, and olive oil all mixed together to create an interesting blend of flavors in a soup that’s thinned with half and half (or the dairy drink of your choice) and water.
-When you read through the recipe, if any of those ingredients sound like the amounts are more than you might prefer, I urge you to start with a smaller amount, then taste and and adjust until the soup has the blend of flavors you prefer.
+The recipe has chopped cucumbers, chopped fresh herbs, chopped walnuts, lemon juice, finely-minced fresh garlic, and olive oil.
+Those ingredients are all mixed together to create a chunky yogurt soup with an interesting blend of flavors.
+Read the recipe. and see if any of those ingredients sound like the amount is more than you prefer.
+If they do, I’d to start with a smaller amount, then taste and and adjust until the soup has a blend of flavors you enjoy.

 What can you use to thin the Tarator Soup?

 This is a thick and chunky soup, but you’ll want to thin it a bit.
-We used some water along with half and half to make a rich and creamy soup, and you can even use heavy cream for Keto if you prefer.
+We used water with half and half to make a rich and creamy soup.
+You can even use heavy cream for Keto if you prefer.
 But if you don’t want a soup with that much fat I think it will still be delicious thinned with regular milk (or even buttermilk for a soup that’s a bit more tangy in flavor.)

 How long will Tarator Soup keep in the fridge:

 The day we tested this recipe we ate quite a bit of it and I gave some to my friend who stopped by.
-But I did have some left that I refrigerated over night, and it was still great the next day.
-I am guessing it would probably last one more day, but probably not longer than that.
-I did notice that the garlic flavor was slightly more pronounced when the soup had been refrigerated overnight.
+But I did have some left0vers that I refrigerated over night, and it was still great the next day.
+I am guessing it would might last one more day, but not longer than that.
+I did notice the garlic flavor was slightly more pronounced when the soup had been refrigerated overnight.

-Some variations for this chilled cucumber yogurt soup?
+Some possible variations for this chilled cucumber yogurt soup:

 The way my creative cooking brain works is that as soon as I try a delicious new recipe like this, I start thinking of possible variations.
 That happens even when the recipe is adapted from a famous cookbook; I just can’t help myself.
 So if you wanted to make a slightly different version of this soup I think diced avocado, finely diced cooked shrimp, or even a small amount of crumbled Feta Cheese or Mexican Cotija cheese would all make interesting additions.
 And I definitely wouldn’t mind a bit of Ground Sumac (affiliate link) sprinkled on the finished soup!